While the title Process Engineer doesn’t appear on attorney Jeff Dailey’s business card, it probably should. A former Big ...

 But massive data sets are only part of the story.
 You also get powerful filtering tools to help zero in on relevant results.
 No tunnel-vision analysis here—quickly locate key data and jumpstart your legal strategy.

 Attorneys have said that the data they received from the Verdict & Settlement Analyzer tool has been incredibly valuable in helping them with key legal tasks—including negotiating and case valuation.
-If you can use that kind of insight in your firm, click here to get more information on LexisNexis Verdict & Settlement Analyzer.
+If you can use that kind of insight in your firm, get a Free Trial of LexisNexis Verdict & Settlement Analyzer.*

 And if you’re interested in legal analytics tools, you should check out the Lexis Analytics™ suite.
 It’s packed with other valuable analytics and AI-powered resources that deliver powerful insight into a variety of key legal areas.